 Unbelievable.

-By the way, Trudeau's numbers are down in like the 20s.
+Yeah, by the way, Trudeau's numbers are down in like the 20s.

 I hear he's really dying there.

-So uh well, listen, it's a good admonition, and we get the same admonition from others as well.
+So, well, listen, it's a good admonition, and we get the same admonition from others as well.

-And we really appreciate you uh calling in and trying to warn people and tell people exactly what's coming if these people win the day.
+And we really appreciate you calling in and trying to warn people and tell people exactly what's coming if these people win the day.

-All right, that's gonna wrap things up for today.
+All right, that's going to wrap things up for today.

-They don't have a single agenda item that they have any interest in passing but for the insane radical new green deal and how most of them are going along with that insanity as well.
+They don't have a single agenda item that they have any interest in passing but for the insane radical new Green Deal and how most of them are going along with that insanity as well.

 And news you won't get anywhere else.

-Great to be back in the United States, is no place like home.
+Great to be back in the United States.

 Click, click, click.